Dan J. Harkey

 Install solar panels on the rooftop.

-Replace water heaters and furnaces with energy efficiency models.
+Replace your water heaters and furnaces with energy-efficient models.

 Repair stucco or lath and plaster, and repair/replace deteriorated/dry-rotted wood as required.